OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### ArrangeData { #ArrangeData }

 Prepares your data to be used by the Data Grid.
-You should use this action in the Data Action after you fetched the data from DB.
+You should use this action in the Data Action after you fetch the data from the database.

 **Inputs**